rup-sana/GenAI-AgenticAI-Assignments/Assignment-2/README.md

-# Groq Agents Assignment 1
+# GenAI Assignment - 2 | Groq Muti-Agent

 ## Overview
 This project demonstrates a multi-agent Quality Assurance (QA) workflow built using Groq, LangGraph, and LnagChain.